UK Edition. Click here for US version.

 Store in the original container.

-signs of deterioration, please return to your pharmacist who will
+other signs of deterioration, please return to your pharmacist

 If your doctor tells you to stop taking the tablets, return any

 unused tablets to the pharmacist for safe disposal.